BU-NU-CLOUD-F19/Ceph_RGW_Cache_Prefetching_regarding_Batch_jobs/README.md

 -   Understand the prefetching interface.

--   write a Hive application.
+-   Wite a Hive application.

 ### Sprint 2: 10/7 - 10/27